-Facebook, Instagram, Twitter, Pinterest, Snapchat, Tumblr – the social media world is ever evolving and we can’t seem to get enough of it.
+Facebook, Instagram, Twitter, Pinterest, Snapchat and Tumblr.
+The social media world is ever evolving and we can’t seem to get enough of it.
 These platforms were made to connect us, yet for many they have had the opposite effect.

 I have what I call Facebook friends.
-Friends that I am connected with through Facebook, but that I would never pick up the phone to call, message or hang out with in real life.
+Friends that I am connected with through Facebook.
+However, I would never pick up the phone to call, message or hang out with them in real life.
 Maybe it’s just me, but I’m pretty sure you might have some of these too.

 Last month I was with my kids, nieces and nephews at the park.
 My 13-year-old niece mentioned that she saw some of her friends there.
-I asked her if she talked to them and she said no. When I asked why not she looked at me weirdly and said that they were friends on social media but that she didn’t really know them.
+I asked her if she talked to them and she said no. When I asked why not she looked at me weirdly.
+She said that they were friends on social media but that she didn’t really know them.

 Whether we’re 32 or 13, we’ve fallen for the trend of adding people to our social media circles just to add them.
 What about our real friends and family?
 Have you ever been at a real life gathering where everyone is staring at their phones?
-We all laugh about it and it has become the norm, but thinking about the example we are setting for the next generation makes me a little sad.
+We all laugh about it and it has become the norm.
+Thinking about the example we are setting for the next generation makes me a little sad, however.

 The Age of Oversharing

-Social media was created to connect and share our lives.
+We created social media to connect and share our lives.
 It has turned into a platform where we can be self-indulged, put on the costume that we want the world to see and disconnect from our actual friends and family.
 In another sense it has turned into a place where people share memes and a ridiculous amount of videos that make us wonder why we even clicked play.

 Why?
 Why do we feel the urge to share so much of ourselves with people who don’t mean very much?
 Granted, some of us may have our real friends and family on social media who we know will see what we share.
 I have considered pulling the Facebook plug many times, but can’t seem to do it.
 Why?
 Is this what addiction is?